atulvarshneya/quantum-computing/README.md

 # quantum-computing

-A very complete Quantum Computer simulator in Python.
+A very complete simulator for Universal Quantum Computer in Python.
 Have tried upto 11 qubits on an old laptop (1 core, 1GB RAM).
 More compute+memory, more qubits.

 FEATURES
 -------------------
 All expected features and more, simple to use, extensible and flexible to allow all aspects of quantum computing.
+Flexible, because you write the algorithms in a regular programming language, Python, so no limitations on the program logic, the simulator API abstracts a Universal Quantum Computer as a backend resource.

 Can implement any quantum computing algorithms.
-Several algorithm implementations included as examples
+Several algorithm implementations included as examples:
 * Teleportation
+* Simple Search
+* Deutsch-Jozsa
 * Bernstien-Vazirani
 * Quantum Fourier Tramsform
 * Period-finding